Meeting Rooms

 In order to represent the diversity of thought within the community, it is very important that the public library’s spaces are available to those with differing points of view.
 The Penn Hills Library does not endorse specific beliefs or views, nor does granting use of our shared public spaces convey or imply an endorsement of the viewpoints expressed by any users.

 There may be occasions when a member of the community objects to a group’s, organization’s or individual’s use of a meeting or event space in the Library.
-A committee of administrators is convened to review the meeting room reconsideration request.
+A committee of administrators will be convened to review any meeting room reconsideration requests.
 A written response will be sent to the community member and a copy of the reconsideration request along with the written response will be shared with the group, organization, or individual.

 This policy will be reviewed annually.